FAQs

 How do I request accommodations for participation in a New York University Study Abroad Program?

-Students who plan to attend an NYU Study Away program and seek academic or housing accommodations at a particular site should contact the Moses Center to request accommodations.
+Students who plan to attend an NYU Study Away program and seek academic accommodations or disability-related accessible housing at a particular site should contact the Moses Center to request accommodations.
 Students must be registered with the Moses Center to be eligible for accommodations whether they are NYU students or students from another institution.
 The Moses Center will work with the student and the Study Away Program to arrange approved accommodations.
 Students with disabilities planning to study away are strongly urged to obtain information in advance regarding the specific site’s programs and facilities and to arrange a meeting with a Moses Center representative to discuss potential barriers.

-Please refer to the Study Away and Disability section of the Moses Center website for more information
+Please refer to the Study Away and Disability section of the Moses Center website for more information.

 Is there a special application process for students with disabilities applying to NYU?